 However, sentencing is not always so brief an affair, especially when the judge has the legal authority to order a lengthy period of imprisonment.
 Typically, the probation department will have prepared a presentence report that outlines the defendant's criminal record, personal history, past and present substance abuse, and other factors.
 Also, the defense and prosecution will have a chance to argue against or in favor of the probation officer's recommendations and the factual findings on which those recommendations are based.

-When deciding what sentence to impose, judges typically consider oral statements made in open court as well as the probation officer's written presentence report.
+When deciding what sentence to impose, judges typically consider oral statements made in open court, as well as the probation officer's written presentence report.
 The people who most commonly speak at a sentencing hearing are the prosecutors, the defense attorney, the victims, and the defendant.
-Rule 32 (i)(4)(A) of the Federal Rules of Criminal Procedure grants both the defendant and defense counsel the right to speak to the court before a sentence is imposed.
+Rule 32 of the Federal Rules of Criminal Procedure grants both the defendant and defense counsel the right to speak to the court before a sentence is imposed.

-The victim may tell the judge about the impact the crime has had on the victim's life, pain the victim has suffered, and any other details to show why the defendant should receive a harsh sentence.
+The victim may tell the judge about the impact the crime has had on the victim's life, the pain the victim has suffered, and any other details to show why the defendant should receive a harsh sentence.
 The victim typically will also meet with the probation officer, who will include a victim impact statement in the presentence report.
 This statement may include the victim's version of the offense and detail any physical, psychological, or monetary damage the victim suffered as a result of the crime.

 This article was excerpted from The Criminal Law Handbook, by Paul Bergman, J.D., and Sara J. Berman, J.D.